hubmapconsortium/ingest-validation-tools/docs/czems/index.md

 <a name="mass_resolving_power"></a>
 ##### [`mass_resolving_power`](#mass_resolving_power)
-The MS1 resolving power defined as m/∆m where ∆m is the FWHM for a given peak with a specified m/z (m). (unitless)
+This is the MS1 resolving power.
+This is a unitless value often calculated as m/∆m where ∆m is the FWHM for a given peak with a certain m/z (m).

 | constraint | value |
 | --- | --- |